Yes, I did it: I am a CTC now, a Scrum Alliance Certified Team Coach.

 - a long time journey of Scrum Alliance certificates: starting with a CSM / Certified Scrum Master, later a CSPO / Certified Product Owner, again some time later a CSD / Certified Scrum Developer: these are participating and learning in a class room (and for the CSM also doing and passing an online test)

-- and somewhere in between I did a CSP / Certified Scrum Professional for which I had to proof 3 years of experience in agile teams (as team member, Scrum Master and/or Product Owner), and 70 SEUs, Scrum Education Units: which can be earned with Scrum Alliance courses or conferences, other agile associated courses or (un-)conferences, Scrum User groups, and learning by reading
+- and somewhere in between I did a CSP / Certified Scrum Professional for which I had to proof 3 years of experience in agile teams (as team member, Scrum Master and/or Product Owner), and 70 SEUs, Scrum Education Units: which can be earned with Scrum Alliance courses or conferences, other agile associated courses or (un-)conferences, Scrum User groups, and learning by reading and so on.

 And it also meant to …